-- Section 5 describes how we make robust and evidenced decisions. - Section 6 explains the processes once programmes and projects are in the delivery phase. - Section 7 explains how we will measure the success of our investments, realise the benefits of that investment and feed the evaluation outcomes back into the investment planning, and strategy and policy development processes.
+- 20-21 and clarifies the content of Cambridgeshire and Peterborough Medium Term Financial Plan and the role of the Assurance Framework. - Section 3 describes the accountability and transparent decision-making processes and practices that we operate and the roles and responsibilities within it - Section 4 describes the supporting policies and procedures. - Section 5 describes how we make robust and evidenced decisions. - Section 6 explains the processes once programmes and projects are in the delivery phase. - Section 7 explains how we will measure the success of our investments, realise the benefits of that investment and feed the evaluation outcomes back into the investment planning, and strategy and policy development processes.

-2. Cambridgeshire and Peterborough Independent Economic Review, Mayor's Growth Ambition Statement and Business Plan 2019-2020
+Cambridgeshire and Peterborough Independent Economic Review, Mayor's Growth Ambition Statement and Annual Business Plan 2020- 2021